ibm-cloud-docs/cloud-object-storage/help/faq.md

 When a service credential is created, the underlying Service ID is granted a role on the entire instance of Object Storage.
 For details, see [Managing Service credentials](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials).

+## Why are parts of my credentials hidden or not viewable?
+{: #faq-unviewable-credentials}
+{: faq}

+There may be an issue where the viewer does not have sufficient roles to view the credential information.
+For more information, see [the account credentials documentation](/account?topic=account-service_credentials&interface=ui#viewing-credentials-ui).

 ## Is there a way to enable Key Protect on a {{site.data.keyword.cos_short}} bucket after the bucket is created?
 {: #faq-bucket-keypro}
 {: faq}